Skip to Main Content

 Our Community

 Our caring and cooperative community makes Sentinel a truly special place.
 Local parents and community members take an active role in the upbringing and education of our students.
-Our school parent/teacher associations rank as some of the most active in the state.
-The Sentinel district operates our schools to be community resources, where people come together, share ideas, and work for the benefit of our students.
+The Sentinel one-school district operates the school to be community resources where people come together, share ideas, and work for the benefit of our students.

-Generations of people have visited us in Dateland during their travels across southern Arizona.
+Generations of people have visited us in Sentinel during their travels across southern Arizona.
 Today, we’re known for our friendly, small-town way of life and our strong agriculture-based economy.
-Local farming includes dates, citrus, cotton, shrimp, dairy, and alfalfa.
-Our classic “old west” town includes the original restaurant, gas station, and gift shop that have welcomed so many visitors over the years.
-We welcome travelers, and we celebrate the good folks that have decided to make Dateland their home.
-Our community is a great place to work, play, and raise a family.
+Local farming includes dates, fish farms, dairies, and alfalfa.
+The influx of solar plants has brought and is continuing to bring a strong tax base for the area.